UKPLab/BrokerIO/docs/source/broker/development.rst

 - 110 - Job cancelled successfully - other reason
 - 200 - Skill not available
 - 201 - Skill config is not the same as in the database currently registered
-- 202 - Skill could not be registered - no skill name found
+- 202 - Skill could not be registered - no skill name provided
+- 203 - Skill not found
 - 401 - Signature cannot be verified by message
 - 500 - Undefined error in request